The best smart lights 2021: smart lightbulbs for your home

-You can buy all the throw cushions you like, put on that special playlist or rearrange your furniture, but there’s one thing and one thing only that really has an impact on the mood of a room – the lighting.
+You can buy all the throw cushions you like, change the curtains or even rearrange your furniture, but there’s one thing and one thing only that really impacts the mood of a room – the lighting.

 Whether you’re trying to concentrate on work or dimming the lights for a night of romance (or, more realistically, Netflix), lighting means everything – and with the advent of smart technology, setting the mood has never been easier.